 Friedrichschain is a great place to have fun evenings with friends.
 This part of Berlin never sleeps and might be the best place for you!

 It has very affordable housing and is a nice environment for students.
 The streets are full of young people because of the cheap rent.
 The most popular clubs are in Friedrichshain, which attracts a busy nightlife.
 Friedrichschain is also known for its variety in cultures.
-A lot of students, expats and artists stay in this neigbourhood.
+A lot of students, expats and artists stay in this neighbourhood.
 You can fill your evenings trying out new food, by learning a new style of dance, or going to the new art exhibition just around the corner.

 Kreuzberg has nice homes at lower prices in comparison to other neighbourhoods.
 Perfect for young families.
 The Turkish community has a big presence in Kreuzberg which makes for a very nice variety of Turkish delicacies here.

 In Short: For students and expats, with a busy nightlife

 Neukölln is also one of our more multicultural areas with a big Arabic and Turkish presence.
 Next to the variety in cultures, Neukölln is also known for their hipsters.
-It used to be a very cheap neigbourhood to live in, but now rent is climbing higher since more people are attracted by the living environment of Neukölln.
+It used to be a very cheap neighbourhood to live in, but now rent is climbing higher since more people are attracted by the living environment of Neukölln.
 They have a lot of nice places to have a coffee or some brunch, there is also a lot of vegan and vegetarian options, as this area is known for keeping up with the latest trends.
 This part of Berlin, just like Friedrichshain and Kreuzberg, never sleeps.

 In short: For hipsters and to enjoy the party scene, but it is getting more expensive